-Jason Marsh is the founding editor in chief of Greater Good and the GGSC’s director of programs.
+Jason Marsh is the founding editor in chief of Greater Good and the GGSC’s executive director.
 He is also a co-editor of two anthologies of Greater Good articles: The Compassionate Instinct (WW Norton, 2010) and Are We Born Racist?
 (Beacon Press, 2010).
 His articles for Greater Good have explored everything from the psychology of the bystander to the reasons why he should finally start meditating.
 His writing has also appeared in the Wall Street Journal, the San Francisco Chronicle, and the Utne Reader, among other publications, and he writes regularly for the opinion section of CNN.com.

 Previously, he was the managing editor of the political journal The Responsive Community; he has also worked as a reporter and producer at KQED Public Radio in San Francisco, as a documentary producer, and as a kindergarten teacher.
 His first documentary, Unschooled, debuted at the Big Sky Documentary Film Festival.
 A graduate of Brown University and the UC Berkeley Graduate School of Journalism, Jason lives in Berkeley with his wife and daughter.